Bay Dreams: 2021

 Bay Dreams 2021 was held in Tauranga on 3 January and in Nelson on 5 January.
 Both events featured headlining DJ sets from Peking Duk, Sub Focus, and Dimension among others.

 They also featured sets from artists and bands such as EarthGang, HP Boyz, Dave Dobbyn, Katchafire, Home Brew, Melodownz, and more.
 The Nelson event also featured a set from L.A.B.

 2022

 The 2022 event was eventually cancelled in light of the ongoing COVID-19 Pandemic.

-The line-up included: Netsky, Chase & Status, Tash Sultana, Hybrid Minds, Blindspott, and more.
+The line-up planned to include: Netsky, Chase & Status, Tash Sultana, Hybrid Minds, Blindspott, and more.

 2023

-The upcoming 2023 Bay Dreams event is slated to occur, 3 January (Mount Maunganui) and 5 January 2023 (Nelson).
+The 2023 event occurred on 3 January (Mount Maunganui) and 5 January 2023 (Nelson).

-The line-up includes: Diplo, Denzel Curry, Freddie Gibbs, Hybrid Minds Outlines, ONEFOUR, KOVEN, SG Lewis, Sticky Fingers and more.
+The line-up included: Diplo, Denzel Curry, Freddie Gibbs, Hybrid Minds Outlines, ONEFOUR, KOVEN, SG Lewis, Sticky Fingers and more.

+2024

+In 2024 the South Island event was relocated to Queenstown.

+The 2024 event occurred on 3 January (Mount Maunganui) and 5 January 2023 (Queenstown).

+The line-up included: Quavo, Sigma, Bad Boy Chiller Crew, Vibe Chemistry b2b Alcemist, Lucille Croft, and DJ Skepsis.